stashed/postgres/docs/postgres.md

 **Insert Sample Data:**

-Now, we will exec into the database pod and create some sample data.
+Now, we are going to exec into the database pod and create some sample data.
 At first, find out the database pod using the following command,

 ```console
 $ kubectl get pods -n demo --selector="kubedb.com/name=sample-postgres"